a3-audio/a3-system/Controller_Mixer/software/teensy/mic/README.md

 Initialize Project:
 mkdir path_to_the_new_directory
 cd path_to_the_new_directory
-pio project init --board uno --board nodemcuv2 --board teensy31
+pio project init --board teensy41

 run project:
 pio run --target upload